stevensblueprint/nj-appleseed/src/resources/appendix-a.md

+---
+title: "Appendix A: Federally Qualified Health Centers (FQHC)"
+url: /resources/appendix-a.html
+---

 # Federally Qualified Health Care Centers (By County)

 The following is a list of the Federally Qualified Health Centers (FQHCs) in New Jersey.
 FQHCs are community-based primary care centers that provide essential healthcare services to underserved populations, often with a sliding fee scale, and accept patients with or without insurance.
 The list includes several that are not technically FQHCs because they do not receive federal funds but provide health care services on the same terms and are thus included.
 It also includes several locations that ofer dental services, a pharmacy and mobile services available from a van in certain counties on certain days, which are listed last for each county.

 Listed separately below the main list are 19 school-based FQHCs, also known as SBHCs, which provide healthcare services directly in schools, ofering primary, preventive, and sometimes specialized care to students.

 We have done our best to insure that this list is accurate and complete but we ask you, if you find any errors, including an FQHC that we inadvertently omitted or one that is on the list but should not be, please let us know so that we can improve the list and keep it up to date.

 ## Atlantic County